rcd-dpeng/skillBuildingSheet5/SlushEngineExamples/README.md

 Before starting make sure you have installed the Slush python library on the Raspberry pi.

-The following sections will be about software not found in the examples, or not made clear in the examples.
+The following sections will be about software not found in the examples.
+More information can be found in the example files.

 ### Getting a motor running